AIAccelSid/Python_OTO_Projects/Day_5/README.md

 Contributions are welcome If you have ideas for enhancements or find bugs, please open an issue or submit a pull request.

-### Acknowledgments

-Special thanks to all contributors who help improve this project.

 ---

-**Example Use Case:**

-1. Run the script and choose to add a student named "Dragon".
-2. Add a grade for "Dragon".
-3. View "Dragon's" grades.
-4. Calculate "Dragon's" average grade.

 ---